hboers/ifttt-webhook/README.md

     {
   "user" : "username specified in ifttt",
-  "password" : "password specified in ifttt", "description" : "description specified in ifttt", "title" : "title generated for the recipe in ifttt", "categories" : ["array","of","categories","passed"], "tags" : ["array","of","tags","passed"]
+  "password" : "password specified in ifttt",
+  "data" : "description specified in ifttt",
     }
 ```

+In Categories the target is specified.
+The target base url is specified in
+the Application configuration.
+The first given categorie is appended as
+target.

+  <base_url>/<categorie>

+#Limitations
+Only categories matching [A-Z][a-z][0-9]+ are accepted.
+Currently only the first categorie is used.

 #Licence
 Licenced under GPL.
 Some portions of the code are from wordpress itself.